-I have spent my entire life in the 47th district.
-I went to St. Joseph’s Catholic School from Kindergarten to 2nd grade.
-I then attended St. Maria Goretti Catholic School from 3rd grade – 6th grade.
-From there I went to Marshall Middle School, ending up at Rogers Middle School for the last half of the school year in 8th grade.
-After my 8th grade promotion, I was enrolled at Millikan High School where I coincidentally (unbeknownst to me) met my father-in-law, Dave Shawver who was my P.E.
-Teacher.
-While making a lot of friends at Millikan, my behavior grew increasingly worse.
-I was transferred to Laurel High School (continuation school) in Los Alamitos that is no longer there.
-I will still contend to this day, even when we were fighting to get the district to keep the school, If it wasn’t for Mrs. Kropp, Mrs. Raffoni, and Mrs. Jolly I would have never received my diploma.
-They were the true MVP of my education.
+The 47th district has been my home from birth to adulthood.
+I attended St. Joseph’s Catholic School from Kindergarten to 2nd grade, and St. Maria Goretti Catholic School from 3rd – 6th grade.
+From there I went to Marshall Middle School, ending up at Rogers Middle School for the last half of my 8th grade school year.
+After my 8th grade promotion, I enrolled at Millikan High School, where I coincidentally (unbeknownst to me) met my father-in-law, Dave Shawver, the school’s Physical Education Teacher.
+While I had no trouble making friends at Millikan, my behavior grew increasingly worse.
+I was transferred to Laurel High School (continuation school) in Los Alamitos, which sadly no longer exists.
+I will still contend to this day – even when we were fighting the district to keep the school – that if it wasn’t for the hard and diligent work of the teachers at Laurel, I would have never received my high school diploma.

-In 2008 the recession hit, and I was struggling with work.
+In 2008, the recession hit and I was struggling with work.
 I kept bouncing around the idea to get my Contractors License and start my own plumbing company.
-Stephanie, from the moment I came up with the idea, encouraged me to do it.
+From the moment I began contemplating this new life change, Stephanie encouraged me to go forward with my plans.
 She believed in me and gave me the confidence to believe in myself.
-Growing up with a single mother, and on in to my adult life – I have always maintained that behind every great man is an even greater woman, building and strengthening the foundation to their kingdom.
+Growing up with a single mother, I have always maintained that behind every great man is an even greater woman, building and strengthening the foundation to their kingdom.

-At the time, she just started her career as a teacher and I was on-and-off working for different commercial plumbing companies.
-We struggled, but we pinched as many pennies as we could until we had enough to pay for my licensing and start our company.
-This time together is what solidified in my mind that I would be with Stephanie for the rest of my life.
-We were married in April of 2010 and she gave birth to our first son, Ethan, later that November.
-In February of 2012 she gave birth to our 2nd son, Nathan – completing our family.
+At the time, she had just started her career as a teacher and I was working on-and-off for various commercial plumbing companies.
+We struggled, but pinched as many pennies as we could until we had enough to pay for my licensing and start our company.
+This time together solidified the thoughts already swirling around in my mind – that I would be with Stephanie for the rest of my life.
+We were married in April, 2010 and she gave birth to our first son, Ethan, later that November.
+In February, 2012 she gave birth to our second son, Nathan – completing our family.

-From the beginning, my in-laws – the Shawver’s, have taken me in as one of their own, and it is within their home that I learned true family values.
-In the last decade, My father-in-law, Dave Shawver, has taught me more of how to be a man, than anyone ever has in my life.
-I am forever grateful for the love from him and my mother-in-law Jenny, and without them I would not be the man I am today.
+From the very beginning, my in-laws, the Shawver’s, have taken me in as one of their own, and it is within their home where I learned the true meaning of family values.
+In the last decade, my father-in-law, Dave Shawver, has taught me more of how to be a man than anyone ever has.
+I am forever grateful for the love of my father and mother-in-law, and without them I would not have had the tools to be as successful as I am today.

-All of this has helped me to grow from a troubled youth to a respectable and contributing member of society.
-I am determined, hardworking, and dedicated to leaving this world far better than it was when I was born.
+All these experiences have transformed me from that troubled youth I once was, to a respectable and contributing member of society.
+I am determined, hardworking and dedicated to leave this world far better than it was when I came into it.